Welcome to the Nordicom website.Nordicom is a Nordic knowledge centrein the field of media and communication.

 The articles in this special issue subscribe to a large extent to the concept of hyperlocal media operations presented by Metzgar and colleagues (2011) – that is, hyperlocals are characterised by distinct geographical boundaries and by original content that focuses on the local community.

 Editors: Carl-Gustav Lindén, Jaana Hujanen and Katja Lehtisaari

 Digital technologies are currently changing the way we talk to one another and the way organisations and politics communicates with citizens.
 But digital does not necessarily mean better understanding.
 In this anthology, researchers from across Europe explores new inequalities created by the digital transformation.

 Editor: Josef Trappel

 This is the first issue of Nordic Journal of Media Studies, titled "Disrupting Media Infrastructures".
 It discusses the current changes that the media industry is going through.
 Due to digitalization, production networks are now possible across the world, making new ways of distributing content and building business models.

 Editors: Kirsten Frandsen and Hanne Bruun

 The Swedish Media Barometer is an annual survey that analyses daily media use on different platforms among the Swedish population.
-The results from the 2018 survey shows, among other things, that fewer read newspapers and that online TV consumption is growing.
+The survey was first conducted in 1979 and has since been conducted every year.